OfficeDev/office-js-docs-pr/docs/testing/debug-initialize-onready.md

 > [!NOTE]
 > This article assumes that you are familiar with [Initialize your Office Add-in](../develop/initialize-add-in.md).

-The paradox of debugging the [Office.initialize](/javascript/api/office#office-office-initialize-function(1)) and [Office.onReady](/javascript/api/office#office-office-onready-function(1)) functions is that a debugger can only attach to a process that is running, but these functions run immediately as the add-in's runtime process starts up, before a debugger can attach.
-In most situations, restarting the add-in after a debugger is attached doesn't help because restarting the add-in closes the original runtime process *and the attached debugger* and starts a new process that has no debugger attached.
+The paradox of debugging the [Office.initialize](/javascript/api/office#office-office-initialize-function(1)) and [Office.onReady](/javascript/api/office#office-office-onready-function(1)) functions is that a debugger can only attach to a process that is running, but these functions run immediately as the add-in's Configure your Office Add-in to use a shared runtime process starts up, before a debugger can attach.
+In most situations, restarting the add-in after a debugger is attached doesn't help because restarting the add-in closes the original Configure your Office Add-in to use a shared runtime process *and the attached debugger* and starts a new process that has no debugger attached.

 Fortunately, there is an exception.
 You can debug these functions using Office on the web, with the following steps.